Creating a New Token

 You can utilize this feature to lock down maps on the map layer when you are creating your detailed scenes.
 Thus an accidental click doesn't mess up your hard work.

 Token Bar Options

 This is where you choose the visual appearance of the token bar elements.
-By default this will be set to Standard which will show a larger bar with text overlay.
+The default Standard setting shows a larger bar with text overlay.
 The Compact option will provide a smaller bar with no text overlay.

 An Aura is a translucently filled circle or square that radiates from the center of a Token.
-You can have up to two Auras active at once on any given Token.
+You can have a maximum of two active Auras on a Token simultaneously.
 To turn one on, hold your mouse over the three vertical dots and make sure there is a check in the box next to See.
 Then enter a radius value for the Aura.
 You can set the Aura to a square instead of a circle by selecting "Square" from the Shape dropdown menu.
 Tint Color will bring up a palette where you can change the color of the aura.

 This tab contains a text entry field where a GM can keep private notes on any given Token.
 Any notes listed here are only visible to the GM.

 For more information about this tab please see Dynamic Lighting Token Settings.

 Using Token Settings to sync tokens and characters can automate a significant portion of the necessary record-keeping in games.
 For more information on syncing tokens and characters visit our page Selecting a token for your character sheet.

 Once a token is attached to a character, the token settings can be updated using the Edit Token Properties button located under the Default Token.
 Once those changes are made, all new tokens dropped for that character will reflect the changes.
 If you want the new changes to be reflected in all tokens that have previously been dropped on the map, use the Apply Token Defaults button to apply these changes on every existing Character token.